diasurgical/devilution/README.md

 - Open the project workspace `Diablo.dsw` and select `Build Diablo.exe`.
 This will build all dependencies and only takes a few seconds.

 Building with modern version of Visual Studio

+The DEP tweak is already included in the project as default for the .sln until we can figure out the root cause.
 - Make sure to disable Data Exection Prevention: Configuration options -> Linker -> Advanced -> Data Execution Prevention (DEP).
 - Set this value to: No (/NXCOMPAT: NO).

 - Storm.dll uses dynamic compilation to improve rendering performance but fails to mark the resulting memory page as executable, leading to a protection fault when trying to draw.

+You will also need the following dependencies installed if you are using Visual Studio 2017.
+Make sure to enable these when installing (or modify your installation):

+- Requires "Windows 8.1 SDK" (Target Platform)
+- Requires "Visual C++ MFC for x86 and x64" (For afxres.h)
+- Requires "Windows Universal CRT SDK" (For ctype.h)

+Devilution for VS 2017 compilation is currently targetting Windows 8.1 SDK.

 Building with MinGW(32/64)
 - Ensure that the MinGW binary paths have been added to the command line.
 On Windows, you would usually type: `set PATH=C:\mingw\bin;C:\mingw\msys\1.0\bin`